Return on Education for Bachelor’s Degrees

 Private Student Loans

-Private student loans don’t qualify for federal benefits like PSLF, but they can be helpful tools for students who have exhausted their federal financial aid.
+Private student loans don’t qualify for federal benefits such as PSLF, but they can be helpful tools for students who have exhausted their federal financial aid.

-If you are interested in paying for college or another higher education degree with a private student loan, take the time to shop around and review interest rates, terms, and other fees or benefits offered by lenders.
+If you’re interested in paying for college or another higher education degree with a private student loan, take the time to shop around and review interest rates, terms, and other fees or benefits that lenders offer.

 Employer Support After Graduation